Personal Emails and Social Media

 Tip: Ask for specific donation amounts that mean something to you!
 For example, ask for the number of infusions you receive in a year, the number of years it took you to be diagnosed, the age you were diagnosed, the number of needles you use for each treatment, etc.

-I'm participating in the Immune Deficiency Foundation's (IDF) upcoming IDF Walk for Primary Immunodeficiency (PI), and I need your help.
-IDF Walk for PI unites people affected by PI to help create better lives for those living with these rare, chronic diseases.
+I'm participating in the Immune Deficiency Foundation's (IDF) upcoming IDF Walk for Primary Immunodeficiency (PI) event, and I need your help.
+IDF Walk for PI unites people affected by PI to help create better lives for those living with these rare, chronic disorders.

-Individuals with PI often find it difficult to receive proper diagnosis, treatment and specialized healthcare.
-IDF estimates that the average length of time between onset of symptoms and diagnosis is between nine and 15 years.
-Patients also experience difficulties financing their healthcare, finding educational materials on the disease and locating others with whom to share their experiences.
+Individuals with PI often find it difficult to receive proper diagnosis, treatment, and specialized healthcare.
+IDF estimates that the average length of time between the onset of symptoms and diagnosis is between nine and 15 years.
+Patients also experience difficulties financing their healthcare, finding educational materials on the disease, and locating others with whom to share their experiences.
 IDF helps individuals overcome these difficulties.

 You may know (Tell your story, or the patient’s story, and how it impacts everyone in the family.)

-Your tax-deductible gift support IDF’s mission and help members of our patient community.
+Your tax-deductible gift supports IDF’s mission and helps members of our patient community.

 I'm sure that you receive solicitations from many people and for many worthy causes, but I can personally vouch for the impact that IDF makes in the lives of people with PI and would like to be able to add your support to my own.